 "The restructuring is an important step forward in Rue21's ongoing business transformation into a more focused and highly performing retailer," the company said in a statement.

 In May 2015, Delia’s officially said goodbye when, after a massive clearance sale, it shut down its website.
 The company filed for bankruptcy in December 2014 to the dismay of many young women who spent countless hours during their teenage years flipping through its catalogues.
 (No?
 OK, just me then.)
-The fall of Delia’s was just the beginning.

 In September 2015, Quicksilver filed for bankruptcy and announced that it was closing 27 of its 122 U.S.-based stores.
 Turns out, the brand that catered mostly to surfers and sk8ers was only struggling in the U.S. According to its bankruptcy filing, its businesses in Europe and Asia-Pacific were doing just fine.